 We were living very happily as a family in Cuernavaca in Mexico in the early 60’s in those days.
 My father had just inherited his ancestral pile in Co.
 Kildare in Ireland out of the blue when his uncle died – he had been bitten on the face by a little dog in India who he had tried to pat.
 Sadly, he contracted rabies and died soon afterwards.

 By all accounts he was a superb horseman.
-Apparently, he was leading his regiment with his officers riding beside him (followed at a slower pace by his men, horses and artillery guns) when they came to a very steep ravine and had to halt.
+He was leading his regiment with his officers riding beside him (followed at a slower pace by his men, horses and artillery guns) when they came to a very steep ravine and had to halt.
 It was about twelve feet across with a drop of perhaps two hundred feet below.
-The horses became scared and all his officers too.
+The horses became scared and his officers too.

 Henry had plenty of opportunities to return to Ireland on leave to visit his wife, but he opted instead to go on hunting-trips with his personal staff into the mountains of the Hindu Kush.
 He and his wife had not been blessed with children.
 That is why when he died he left his estate to his nephew, my father.
 The provision in his Will was that in the event of him predeceasing his wife she could remain at their home until her death, and only then could my father inherit his estate.